leonardslog/10x_multiome_analysis/README.md

 To familiarize myself with RNA and ATAC-seq analysis workflows, I opted to work raw data publicly available via the Allen Institute's [Brain Knowledge Platform](https://brain-map.org/bkp).
 These analyses were to be carried out on a laptop with 8 cores and 64GB of memory, so to address computational resource limitations, I analyzed 10X Multiomic data generated from brainstem tissue in the common marmoset *Callithrix jacchus*.

-Much of the following workflow and code are adapted from the following tutorials/vignettes: \
+I learned much of the following workflow and code from the following tutorials/vignettes: \
 https://stuartlab.org/signac/articles/overview \
 https://satijalab.org/seurat/articles/get_started_v5_new \
 https://ngs101.com/tutorials/ \